Safer working environment for staff and passengers

-Operators and staff may enquire as to why passengers are not wearing face coverings and remind them of their legal obligations and in doing so they are expected to be sensitive in their dealings with passengers as many illnesses or disabilities are hidden.
+Operators and staff may enquire as to why passengers are not wearing face coverings and remind them of their legal obligations.
+I In doing so, they are expected to be sensitive in their dealings with passengers, as many illnesses or disabilities are hidden.
 There is no obligation on a passenger to produce a doctor’s letter or any form of notification to confirm that they have a reasonable excuse not to wear a face covering.
-The emphasis throughout this crisis is to explain the reasons why particular measures are in place and encourage appropriate behaviours and a sense of collective responsibility.
-Enforcement is seen as a last resort and in respect of the wearing of face coverings is a matter for Police Scotland and the British Transport Police.
+The emphasis throughout this crisis is to explain the reasons why particular measures are in place, and encourage appropriate behaviours and a sense of collective responsibility.
+Enforcement is the last resort and, in respect of the wearing of face coverings, is a matter for Police Scotland and the British Transport Police.

 People may remove their face covering if they need to take medication or to eat or drink where reasonably necessary.
 People can remove a face covering temporarily to comply with a request by a relevant person or another person acting in the course of their duties.
-An example of such a circumstance might be when a relevant person, such as Border Staff or Police or a ticket examiner, needs to check identity.
+An example of such a circumstance might be when a Border Staff or Police or a ticket examiner needs to check identity.

 Passengers are expected to provide their own face coverings.
-A face covering is not a surgical or other medical grade mask but a facial covering of the mouth and nose, for example a scarf.
+A face covering is not a surgical or other medical-grade masks, but a facial covering of the mouth, nose and chin, for example, a scarf.
 Operators may wish to have their own stocks of cloth or textile face coverings available as an initial encouragement to those passengers without face coverings.